James H. Baxter Jr.

 James H. Baxter Jr. (March 14, 1924 – August 11, 2018) was a farmer and politician from Delaware.

 Early life

-Born to James H Baxter, Senior, and Mary Alice (née Short) Baxter on March 14, 1924, he was a lifelong resident of Stockley, Delaware.
+Born to James H. Baxter Sr., and Mary Alice (née Short) Baxter on March 14, 1924, he was a lifelong resident of Stockley, Delaware.
 Baxter enlisted in the Army in October 1944 and served with the 121st Mech Cavalry during the Second World War.
 Following the War, he returned to farming with his wife and two sons, expanding production with support from the G.I.
 Bill.

 Baxter was twice elected as Sussex County's Recorder of Deeds between 1967 and 1974.
 A delegate to the 1976 Republican National Convention, he supported the candidacy of Ronald Reagan.

 1978 Senate campaign

 In 1978, Baxter sought to be the Republican nominee for election to the United States Senate.
 The September 9 primary saw Baxter facing James A Venema, an opponent of "court-orded busing for desegregation", according to The Morning News.
 While both candidates were reported to have few substantial differences, Baxter was backed by the Republican Party establishment, whereas Venema was regarded as drawing support from a blue-collar base.
 Three weeks before the primary, Baxter had raised more than double the funds of Venema.
 Baxter won the nomination on a low turnout, in what was described as a campaign that "polarized" the party, although the candidates themselves remained "courteous ... [to] each other."

 Bob Dole, who campaigned for Baxter during the Senate race, termed his politics "moderate-to-conservative" with a "commitment to the Republican Party and fiscal responsibility."
 At the election on November 7, he was defeated by the Democratic incumbent, Joe Biden, 58% to 41%.
 Baxter's campaign director blamed the scale of the loss on a lack of support from Venema, Baxter's opponent in the primary.